fabri1983/eternity2_solver/README.md

 It generates the jar file and copy the external dependencies under target folder.
 Profiles (use -Pname):
 	java7, java8: for executing with either JVM.
-	jrockit: intended for running under JRockit JVM from Oracle.
+	jrockit: intended for running on Oracle's JRockit JVM.
-	mpje: intended for running in cluster/multicore environment.
+	mpje: intended for running in cluster/multicore environment using MPJExpress.

 Execution
 ---------
 Go under tools folder and use one of the runXXX commands.
+NOTE: currently only the run command is working.
+In few days I'm gonna upload the fix to other commands.

 Running with Avian jvm
 ----------------------
 I'm trying to improve the execution of code using another free JVM implementations.
-Currently I'm taking a look to Avian JVM.
+Currently I'm taking a look to Avian JVM, under a Windows environment.

 Visit page http://oss.readytalk.com/avian/ to know what is Avian.